The page has been translated by Gen AI.

 roleRef:

-# "roleRef" specifies the binding to a role or cluster role.
+# The "roleRef" specifies the link to a Role or ClusterRole.

 kind: Role # Must be Role or ClusterRole.

-name: pod-reader # Must match the name of the role or cluster role to bind.
+name: pod-reader # Must match the name of the Role or ClusterRole you want to bind to.

 apiGroup: rbac.authorization.k8s.io